titon/db/docs/model.md

 ### Setup ###

 Create a model for each database table and provide default configuration.
+View the base model class for the available configuration.

 ```php
 use Titon\Model\Model;